xxelegyxx/cu-hw-01-horiseon/README.md

 ## Installation

-To use this site for your own website or your client's website, follow these steps:
+To use this site for your own website or your client's website, follow these steps: <br>
-    1. Fork this repo
+    1. Fork this repo <br>
-    2. Create a local clone of your fork
+    2. Create a local clone of your fork <br>
-    3. Replace images with image files relavent to your intended purpose for the site
+    3. Replace images with image files relavent to your intended purpose for the site <br>
-    4. Replace Header, Nav, Main, Aside, and Footer sections with relavent content to your intended purpose for the site
+    4. Replace Header, Nav, Main, Aside, and Footer sections with relavent content to your intended purpose for the site <br>
-    5. Properly link your image files
+    5. Properly link your image files <br>
-    6. Replace alternative text for image
+    6. Replace alternative text for image<br>
-    7. Save and deploy to your domain
+    7. Save and deploy to your domain<br>

 ## Usage